-This Open Day will be between 1pm and 4pm and is free for the general public as well as Society members.
-Dogs are not permitted at this event.
+This excursion is free and is open to the general public as well as Society members.

 Eltham Senior Citizens’ Centre, Library Place, Eltham